 Having a border around your video, GIF, or photo gives it a little bit of extra love.
 You can add a seasonable, stylized, textured, or branded border to make your media stand out.
 You can also put your video in context, like adding a device frame to a screencast.

-In this article, I will show you how to add a border to any video or photo for free using Kapwing’s free online video framer in 3 easy steps:
+In this article, I will show you how to add a border to any video or photo for free in 3 easy steps:

 - Download your video

-Open Kapwing’s Studio and click the purple “Get started” button.
-Since it’s online, you won’t need to install any software to use Kapwing, and it’s accessible on your phone or computer.
+If you're using the same video editor, click the purple “Get started” button.
+It's all online, so you won’t need to install any software to use Kapwing, and it’s accessible on your phone or computer.

 You can start with a blank canvas sized for social media (like a 1:1 post for Instagram) or upload your video.
 Drag and drop a video from your device directly to the rectangle or select “Click to upload” to select the files.
 This also works for photos and GIFs.

 You can also paste a link from YouTube, Vimeo, or Giphy if you want to import your media into Kapwing or bring videos and images in directly from Google Drive and Google Photos.